pi-hole/docs/docs/routers/fritzbox.md

 ## Hostnames instead of IP addresses in Pi-hole's web interface - Conditional forwarding

-In case the Fritz!Box is used as DHCP server, client's hostames are registered only there.
+In case the Fritz!Box is used as DHCP server, client's hostnames are registered only there.
 By default, Pi-hole tries to resolve the IP addresses of the clients back into host names.
 Therefore, the requests must reach the Fritz!Box.
 There are two ways to do this:

 * The Fritz!Box is the upstream DNS server of the Pi-hole.
 This means that all queries end up with the Fritz!Box anyway, which can send the host names back to Pi-hole.